kemaloksuz/ObjectDetectionImbalance/README.md

 # A Repository of the Papers Addressing Imbalance Problems in Object Detection

-Here, we present the list of papers within the scope of imbalance problems in object detection by following our problem-based taxonomy in our paper submitted to IJCV.
+Here, we present the list of papers within the scope of imbalance problems in object detection by following our problem-based taxonomy in our paper submitted to TPAMI.
 You can find a preprint in the following link:

 # Table of Contents
 1. [Class Imbalance](#1)